adgpt/CodeCritic-AI/README.md

 CodeCritic-AI is an intelligent code review assistant that provides instant, AI-powered feedback on your code.
 Built with modern web technologies, it helps developers identify potential issues, suggest improvements, and maintain high code quality standards.

+## Development Approach

+This project embraces modern development practices, including the use of AI assistance in its creation.
+While AI tools were utilized to enhance the development process, all code and features have been carefully reviewed, modified, and validated with human intervention to ensure quality, security, and optimal functionality.

 ## Features

-- Real-time code analysis
+- Real-time code analysis and feedback with AI-powered insights
-- Intelligent feedback and suggestions
+- Secure authentication with Google and GitHub OAuth via Supabase
-- Modern, intuitive interface
+- Modern, intuitive interface built with shadcn-ui and Tailwind CSS
-- Support for multiple programming languages
+- Code editor with syntax highlighting for common programming languages
-- Detailed code quality insights
+- Error and warning detection in code analysis

 ## Getting Started